-Exhibit 8-2 Sample Resolution for Candidate Orange County Regional Transportation Signal Synchronization Program Projects
+Exhibit 8-2 Sample Resolution for Candidate Orange County RTSSP Projects

-A resolution of the City Council approving the submittal ofimprovement project(s) to the Orange County Transportation Authority for funding under the competitive Measure M2 Regional Transportation Signal Synchronization Program THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT: (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program targets over 2000 signalized intersections across Orange County to maintain traffic signal synchronization, improve traffic flow, and reduce congestion across jurisdictions; and (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive revenues as part of Measure M2; and (c) WHEREAS, the City of has a currently adopted a Local Signal Synchronization Plan consistent with the Regional Traffic Signal Synchronization Master Plan as a key component of local agencies' efforts to synchronizing traffic signals across local agencies' boundaries; and (d) WHEREAS, the City of will provide matching funds for each project as required by the Comprehensive Transportation Funding Programs Procedures Manual; and (e) WHEREAS, the City of will not use Measure M funds to supplant Developer Fees or other commitments; and (f) WHEREAS, the City of desires to implement multi-jurisdictional signal synchronization listed below; and NOW, THEREFORE, BE IT RESOLVED THAT: The City Council of the City of hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Transportation Signal Synchronization Program.
-Said funds shall be matched by funds from said City as required and shall be used as supplemental funding to aid the City in signal synchronization along the following street(s): ADOPTED BY THE CITY COUNCIL on, 20 SIGNED AND APPROVED on, 20 City Clerk Mayor
+A resolution of the City Council approving the submittal of improvement project(s) to the Orange County Transportation Authority for funding under the Comprehensive Transportation Funding Program THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT: (a) WHEREAS, the Measure M2 Regional Traffic Signal Synchronization Program targets over 2,000 signalized intersections across Orange County to maintain traffic signal synchronization, improve traffic flow, and reduce congestion across jurisdictions; and (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive revenues as part of M2; and Transportation Authority to meet the enginetry requirements to receive revenues as part or wiz, and (c) WHEREAS, the City of has a currently adopted Local Signal Synchronization Plan consistent with the Regional Traffic Signal Synchronization Master Plan as a key component of local agencies' efforts to synchronize traffic signals across agency boundaries; and (d) WHEREAS, the City of will provide a minimum in % in matching funds for the project as required by the Orange County Comprehensive Transportation Funding Programs Guidelines; and Flogrants Guidennes, and (f) WHEREAS, the City of will not use M2 funds to supplant Developer Fees or other commitments; and (g) WHEREAS, the City/County must include all projects funded by Net Revenues in the seven-year Capital Improvement Program as part of the Measure M2 Ordinance eligibility requirement. (b) MULTIPLAC the City/County outhorized a formal amondment to the seven year Conital (h) WHEREAS, the City/County authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors.
+Transportation Authority Board of Birectors.
+NOW, THEREFORE, BE IT RESOLVED THAT: The City Council of the City of hereby requests the Orange County Transportation Authority grant funds in the amounts specified in the City's application to said City from the Comprehensive Transportation Funding Programs.
+Said funds shall be matched by funds from said City as required and shall be used as supplemental funding to aid the City in the improvement of the following street(s): shall be used as supplemental funding to aid the City in the improvement of the following street(s).
+ADOPTED BY THE CITY COUNCIL on, 20 SIGNED AND APPROVED on, 20 City Clerk Mayor